What you need to know

 - 1 metre in most other environments like workplaces, cafes, restaurants, and gyms.

-At Alert Levels 2 the risk of COVID-19 being present in the community is higher.
-You should wear masks in situations where physical distancing is not possible, like on public transport or in shops.
+At Alert Level 2 the risk of COVID-19 being present in the community is higher.
+You should wear face coverings in situations where physical distancing is not possible, like on public transport or in shops.

 Events at home and outside of your home can have up to 100 people: